 Miriam Lord: Dubs delight in mischievous talk of six-in-a-row

-No begrudgers were welcome at the homecoming for the county’s two winning teams
+No begrudgers were welcome at the homecoming for county’s two winning teams

 Maria O’Halloran with her children Sally (6), Peigi (3 months) and PJ (8) from Sandymount.
 Photograph: Gareth Chaney/Collins